AwaNoodle/buildingAppWithDocker/README.md

 othernginx                    latest              fa9a3bb406d3        4 months ago        7.909 MB
 ```

 You will see the new entries in the images list.
-What you can also see is that the UUID for the image is the same for all of the entries.
+You can also see is that the UUID for the image is the same for all of the entries.

 ![Exercise 3 demo A](/exercises/exercise3/demoA.gif)

 Things aren't quite as simple as they seem however.
-The way we tag the image actually composes between one and four parts (depending on usage); the registry location (optional), the user account (optional), the registry name, and the version tag (optional):
+The way we tag the image actually composes between one and four parts: the registry location (optional), the user account (optional), the registry name, and the version tag (optional):

 ```
 [<registry location>/][<author name>/]<image name>:<version tag>